Lower Limb Sole Of Foot Question And Answers

 Arches Of Foot

-• These arches are maintained by intrinsic and extrinsic muscles of the sole in addition to ligaments, aponeurosis, and shape of bones.
+• These arches are maintained by intrinsic and extrinsic muscles of the sole in addition to ligaments, aponeurosis, and the shape of bones.

-• Arches of foot are classified into:
+• Arches of the foot are classified into:

 • Longitudinal: